candidtim/candidtim.github.io/_posts/2026-05-28-llms-are-new.md

 Honestly, the last couple of years before LLMs felt stagnant, with many motivated and talented people searching for challenges or problems to solve, not the other way around.
 It was frankly weird.
-Migrating code bases from Go to Rust, and implementing better TUIs for curl are cool side projects, but one has to question the ROI at some point.
+Migrating code bases from Go to Rust, and implementing better TUIs for curl are cool side projects, and I have my share of those too, but one has to question the ROI at some point.

 In reality, many problems have already been solved, from good tooling to programming languages, frameworks, development methodologies, and so on, all